gerrenme/InsideWorks/README.md

 ## Bonus.
 Part 4.
 Metadata

 For this part of the task, you need to create a separate database, in which to create the tables, functions, procedures, and triggers needed to test the procedures.

-Add the creation and filling of this database, as well as the written procedures, to the *part4.sql* file.

 ##### 1) Create a stored procedure that, without destroying the database, destroys all those tables in the current database whose names begin with the phrase 'TableName'.